golioth/ble-private-access/README.md

 ### 4. Exploring Device Networks in the Golioth Console

-The gateway will periodically sync the device, delivering data to Golioth on behalf of the device.
+The gateway will periodically sync the device, delivering data to Golioth on behalf of the device, and delivering data to the device on behalf of Golioth.
 Data will be associated with the originating device, but the relationship between the gateway and the device can also be observed.

 1. Navigate to the `Networks` tab in your Golioth project.
 2. Click on the node that corresponds to the gateway.